-We currently utilize 11 satellites in geostationary orbit approximately 22,300 miles above the equator, four of which are leased.
-Three of our leased satellites are accounted for as capital leases and are depreciated over the terms of the satellite service agreements.
+We currently utilize 11 satellites in geostationary orbit approximately 22,300 miles above the equator, including the SPACEWAYTM 3 satellite, which was added to our satellite fleet as a result of the Hughes Acquisition.
+Five of these satellites are leased, and four of our leased satellites are accounted for as capital leases and are depreciated over the terms of the satellite service agreements.
 We also lease capacity on one satellite from DISH Network that is accounted for as an operating lease.
 See Note 13 for further discussion of our satellite leases with DISH Network.
+We depreciate our owned satellites over the useful life of each satellite.